mdavids/rfc/content/draft-davids-forsalereg-19.md

 content values are correctly interpreted and represented.

-Internationalized Domain Names (IDN) (e.g., in the "furi=" content tag) **MAY** be expressed as A-labels as well as U-labels [@!RFC5890], with U-labels encoded as described above.
+Internationalized Domain Names (IDN) (e.g., in the "furi=" content tag) **MAY** appear as A-labels as well as U-labels [@!RFC5890], with U-labels encoded as described above.

 See (#robustness) for additional guidelines and the (#security, use title) section for possible risks.